Phonics Reform England: Not reading reform. Phonics reform. Improving phonics for the one in five at risk of struggling to read and spell.

 English Pronunciation Code (EPC)

-What is the Pronunciation Code?
+What is the English Pronunciation Code?

 The Pronunciation Code refers to how speech sounds are organised and produced when mapping spoken words to print.